The Schmucks at the Office

 When people enter a new workplace or new office, one thing is almost a given: Some people will be hard to get along with.
-Difficult co-workers are a headache, and with American workers spending an average of 9 hours at work every day, working more than they sleep, a disruptive relationship with a colleague can be a serious drag on one’s day-to-day well-being.
-And it’s not just people’s feelings that are harmed, it’s productivity and the bottom line too.
+Difficult co-workers are a headache, and with American workers spending an average of nine hours at work every day, often working more than they sleep, a disruptive relationship with a colleague can be a serious drag on one’s day-to-day wellbeing.
+And it’s not just people’s feelings that are harmed; it’s productivity and the bottom line, too.

 Jody Foster is a clinical professor of psychiatry at the University of Pennsylvania and has consulted for the last decade on disruptive interactions in business settings.
-The work stemmed from a consulting product she developed for venture-capital companies back when she was a student at Wharton (in addition to an MD, Foster also has an MBA).
-Along with Michelle Joy, also a psychiatrist, Foster wrote the book The Schmuck in My Office: How to Deal Effectively with Difficult People at Work, a guide on how to avoid drama at work.
+The work stemmed from a consulting product she developed for venture-capital companies back when she was a student at Wharton (in addition to an M.D., Foster also has an M.B.A.).
+Along with Michelle Joy, also a psychiatrist, Foster wrote the book The Schmuck in My Office: How to Deal Effectively With Difficult People at Work, a guide on how to avoid drama in the workplace.

 I recently spoke with her about why she wrote the book, why interpersonal relationships at work can be so hard, and what can be done to resolve personal conflicts in professional settings.
 A lightly edited transcript of our conversation follows.